 What is bad debt then?

-Bad debt is borrowing money to buy something that doesn’t go up in value over time, and that can’t generate any sort of money.
+Bad debt is borrowing to buy something that doesn’t go up in value over time, and that can’t generate any sort of money.
 These types of assets are considered a burden and you shouldn’t go into debt to buy them.

 By the time you make the purchase and leave the lot, the vehicle already loses value and is worth less than what you bought it for.
-It’s understandable that it might be very difficult to live without a personal car in some countries, borrowing money to buy one is always a bad idea.
+It’s understandable that it might be very difficult to live without a personal car in some countries, borrowing to buy one is always a bad idea.

 If you really needed to borrow money to buy a car, then look for a lown with zero to very little interest rate.
 You will however be paying a large amount of money to buy an asset that loses value over time, but at least you won’t be paying interest on it.